ericvpineda/sudoku_react/README.md

 Issues:
 - Control buttons shift below when page shinks small enough

 Solved:
 - how to select cells with background color
     - create selectedCell property in cellSlice and use ternary statement with styles to highlight background
 - previous init grid still is changeable on new grid
     - some input cells on new grid are unchangable
+- previous grid input cells and immutable cells are active when new game occurs
+    - in newGame reducer, initialGrid was not set to state.initialGrid
+    - caused previous grid to be used

 Future Ideas:
 - Create settings page (left-hand)